Matthew Ridge

 Matthew John Ridge (born 27 August 1968) is a New Zealand television presenter, and a former rugby union and rugby league footballer.

 A fullback in both codes, Ridge played rugby union for Auckland and became an All Black, but never won an international cap.
 He turned professional in 1990 with the Manly-Warringah Sea Eagles of the New South Wales Rugby League, and was one of two Manly-Warringah Sea Eagles to sign with the Super League which led to him winning the 1996 ARL Premiership.
 He later captained the Auckland Warriors and New Zealand national team (the Kiwis).
 An accurate goal-kicker, he set several scoring records in rugby league.

 He is now best known for his work in television alongside his partner Marc Ellis in shows including Game of Two Halves and Marc & Matthew's Rocky Road to….

+Rugby union career

+Before his well-known "defection" to rugby league, Ridge had a brief but significant rugby union career that made him one of New Zealand's most promising young talents.
+He attended Auckland Grammar School and advanced through the representative ranks, landing a spot on the New Zealand Secondary Schools team in 1986 and then the New Zealand Colts in 1988 and 1989.

+At the age of 19, he made his first-class debut for Auckland in 1988 when he replaced the injured Lindsay Harris in a historic Ranfurly Shield defence against Canterbury.
+Ridge had established himself as Auckland's undisputed first-choice fullback by 1989, and national selectors were drawn to his fearless defensive play and offensive flair.
+He demonstrated the scoring instincts that would later define his professional career by scoring 11 tries in 18 games during the 1989 season alone while he was with Auckland.

+The highlight of his union career came in late 1989 when he was selected for the All Blacks tour of Canada, Ireland, and Wales.
+As All Black number 903, he played six matches on the tour against various club and provincial sides, including Cardiff, Swansea, and Ulster.
+Despite his success in those fixtures-which included scoring a try against Swansea-he remained the understudy to the great John Gallagher and did not receive an official international Test cap.
+It was during this time that Ridge honed his goal-kicking skills, often training alongside the master kicker Grant Fox for hours, although this particular talent went largely unrequired in high-level union matches.
+In 1990, just as he was poised to become the next great All Black fullback, he shocked all by signing a professional contract with the Manly-Warringah Sea Eagles, thereby ending his union career at the age of 21.